ElenaGolubeva/Labs-MTUCI/Translator/README.md

 Python version: Python 3.9

-Python Packages were used: Flask,
+Python Packages were used: Flask

 What was used: